LeaVerou/lea.verou.me/blog/2024/sentiment-chips/index.md

 ## The Problem

-For context, the body of State Of surveys is a series of *"Feature"* questions: questions that present the respondent with a certain web platform feature and ask if they had heard of it or used it.
+For context, the body of State Of surveys is a series of *"Feature questions"*, which present the respondent with a certain web platform feature and ask if they had heard of it or used it.
 Feature questions look like this:

 <figure>